VETERINARY MEDICINE CAN BE YOUR PASSPORT TO POSSIBILITIES

 Where can your DVM take you?
 With a combination of passion and hard work, anywhere you want it to.

-There are exciting career opportunities that can await you in the veterinary field once you graduate –whether that’s working in a small practice, continuing your training in a specialized internship or residency leading to board certification, working in research or academia, or becoming a practitioner in the public sector, you can find a career that fits your interests.
+There are exciting career opportunities in veterinary medicine that await you in the veterinary field once you graduate –whether that’s working in a small practice, continuing your training in a specialized internship or residency leading to board certification, working in research or academia, or becoming a practitioner in the public sector, you can find veterinary career options that fit your interests.

 Do what you love while positively impacting global health.
-A career in veterinary medicine provides the opportunity to contribute to both animal and human health, food quality and safety, food security, behavior, biomedical research, wildlife and environmental health.
+Following a veterinarian career path may provide you the opportunity to contribute to both animal and human health, food quality and safety, food security, behavior, biomedical research, wildlife, and environmental health.
 Studying animal life and disease ultimately helps to improve our understanding of human life and disease.

-QUALIFIED DVM DEGREE HOLDERS CAN EXPLORE CAREERS IN AREAS LIKE:
+QUALIFIED DVM DEGREE HOLDERS CAN EXPLORE A VETERINARY MEDICINE CAREER IN AREAS LIKE:

+According to a 2018 AVMA member market research study from 2018, 64% of veterinarians choose a veterinary medicine career working in private practice, providing health care for companion animals.
 Many veterinarians become general practitioners, providing primary care to small or large animals.
+Private practitioners offer many services including health exams, vaccinations, treatment of ill animals, surgery, and emergency care.
 Others become specialists, focusing solely on small animal surgery, cardiology, ophthalmology, or emergency animal medicine.

+Other veterinary career options include teaching and research.
+Veterinarians working as teachers in universities and veterinary schools educate students and future veterinarians as well as perform research.
+Veterinary teaching and research allow for the continuous advancement in medicine.
 Research professionals focus on curing human and animal disease, while understanding the biology behind it, and the medicines used to combat them.
-Researchers may be in a variety of settings, including private sector, research and development, pharmaceutical companies, governmental and non-governmental agencies, academic programs, and clinical settings.
+Researchers may be in a variety of settings, including the private sector, research and development, pharmaceutical companies, governmental and non-governmental agencies, academic programs, and clinical settings.